kmagusiak/odoo-vscode/README.md

 [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-Inside the Dockerfile, there is a separate stage in the Dockerfile for vscode.
 Inside the devcontainer, the user is *vscode* with uid=$DEV_UID.
+The same image is used for compose and devcontainer.

 File locations:
 - The workspace is mounted at `/odoo-workspace`